Shintai-X/terraform-azure-infra-fullstack-app/readme.md

-# Terraform Azure Infrastructure Project
+# Simple Terraform Azure Infrastructure Project

 ## Overview
-This Terraform project is designed to provision and manage infrastructure on **Microsoft Azure**.
+This is a simple Terraform project is designed to provision and manage infrastructure on **Microsoft Azure**.
 It follows a modular approach and consists of the following key components:

 - **Networking Module**: Sets up virtual networks, subnets, and security groups.
 - **Compute Module**: Provisions virtual machines and related resources.